Garrett Farmstead

 The Garrett Farmstead is an historic farmhouse which is located in Willistown Township, Chester County, Pennsylvania.

 History and architectural features

-Constructed by Isaac and Amos Garrett near Ridley Creek circa 1802, this former farmstead of Aaron Garrett served as the headquarters for Okehocking Nature Center until 2016 and is owned by the Willistown Township.
-Ruins comprising the stone foundation of a historic barn are located nearby.
+Constructed by Isaac and Amos Garrett near Ridley Creek circa 1802.
+The Garretts were members of a prominent local Quaker family, who in 1684 had originally purchase a large 1,000 acre tract of land from John Love, who had first purchased the property from William Penn.

 The Garrett Farmstead was listed on the National Register of Historic Places on February 27, 2003.